BestTimesToVisit.com Logo

 activity

-Jasper is a Dark Sky Preserve, and the Icefields Parkway offers unparalleled opportunities to witness the cosmos.
-Pull over at a designated viewpoint away from any light pollution on a clear night, and prepare to be mesmerized by the Milky Way stretching across the inky blackness.
-Consider downloading a stargazing app to identify constellations and planets.
+Jasper is a Dark Sky Preserve, and the Icefields Parkway offers unparalleled opportunities for stargazing.
+Pull over at a designated viewpoint on a clear night, away from any light pollution, and marvel at the Milky Way stretching across the inky black sky.

 Best time: Oct-Apr